 - Infant not drinking enough milk

 - Premature infant

-- Lack of access to the breast (restriction with schedules)
+- Lack of access to the breast (restriction due to scheduled feeding)

-- Poor milk transfer (e.g. ankyloglossia, sucking difficulties, etc.)
+- Poor milk transfer (e.g. ankyloglossia, suckling difficulties, etc.)

 - Maternal pathology:

 3. Sheehan’s syndrome / Acute anaemia (haemoglobin <10 g/dl)

 4. Polycystic ovarian syndrome (POS)

 8. Transient hypogalactia (insulin-dependent diabetes, corticosteroid treatment, obesity) delayed onset of lactogenesis II.